OlympusDAO/cooler-loans-api/README.md

 If the daily snapshots need to be rebuilt (e.g. change in the subgraph or the snapshot structure), simply delete the `snapshots` collection in the GCP project's Firestore section.

+This can alternatively be achieved using the `firebase` CLI:

+`firebase firestore:delete --recursive "/snapshots" -P <GCP PROJECT>`

 ### OpenAPI

 REST API clients can utilise the `openapi/openapi.yml` file to generate typings.
 The schema, contained in `openapi/snapshot.yaml` is regenerated with the `yarn codegen` command.